-About Dr. Weissman
+About Prof. Weissman

 Professor Weissman received her PhD from Columbia University and holds an affiliated appointment in the Unit for Criticism and Interpretative Theory.
 She teaches modern and contemporary art history, the history of photography, and the history of design.